 Apart from terracotta, Barpali and its surrounding villages are also known for well known Sambalpuri Ikat fabric.
 You will be warmly greeted by a number of national awardee weavers and their looms here.
 Bidayabati Meher, a young entrepreneur can guide you to explore the weavers’ homes and their workshops with prior appointments (Her number +91 9937779519).

-Barpali has a very few staying options near the Railway Station.
+Barpali has very few staying options near the Railway Station.
 However one can find decent options at nearby Bargarh, 30 min away in a cab.
 While at Bargarh try the local delicacies hendua khata and baunsa karida bhaja (made from bamboo shoots).

-I was first introduced to the tile craft at Kala Bhoomi, Bhubaneswar’s latest world class museum in making.
+I was first introduced to the tile craft at Kala Bhoomi, Bhubaneswar’s latest world-class museum in making.
 The entire roof of the museum complex is made of tiles supplied from the workshop of Manbodha ji.
 Perhaps these are the first ones within Odisha for public understanding of Barpali’s terracotta tile craft.
-I was very impressed with the little animals that were glued to the tiles above, but did not know who their creator was.
+I was very impressed with the little animals that were glued to the tiles above but did not know who their creator was.

 The Sprawling Kala Bhoomi – Terracotta Roof Tiles

-Then while surfing Internet I came to know about Manbodha Ji and managed to get his number.
+Then while surfing the Internet I came to know about Manbodha Ji and managed to get his number.
 I called up him and requested for a meeting in a day or 2.
 Upon getting his confirmation I straight away headed to Barpali in Bhubaneswar – Bolangir Intercity Express.

 The work is undoubtedly high class but has dwindled due to lack of local patronage and absence of market driven branding.